 VOF is subject to the rules and regulations for investment companies trading on the Main Market of the London Stock Exchange (LSE).
 The Listing Rules are set by the UK Listing Authority and are available at: www.handbook.fca.org.uk/handbook/LR/.
 VOF is also subject to the UK Disclosure and Transparency Rules, which are available at: www.handbook.fca.org.uk/handbook/DTR/.
 These rules and regulations provide for a high degree of transparency and disclosure, which collectively help to protect investor interests.

-NAV is calculated on a weekly and monthly basis, and public announcements are made accordingly.
+NAV is calculated on a daily, weekly and monthly basis, and public announcements are made accordingly.

-The estimated weekly NAV is prepared by the Manager based on the following valuation guidelines:
+The estimated daily, weekly and monthly NAV’s are prepared based on the following valuation guidelines:

-- Listed equities are marked to market, based on the closing price of the last trading day of the prior week, provided by the Vietnam stock exchanges (the Ho Chi Minh Stock Exchange and the Hanoi Stock Exchange).
+- Listed equities are marked to market, based on the closing price of the most recent trading day for the day, week or month-end, provided by the Vietnam stock exchanges (the Ho Chi Minh Stock Exchange and the Hanoi Stock Exchange).

-- Cash is based on cash in the bank at the close of the prior trading month and may be adjusted for receivables and accruals.
+- The valuation of cash positions is based on cash in the Company’s bank accounts at the close of the most recent trading day, week or month-end, and is adjusted for receivables and accruals.

-- The Vietnam Dong (VND) foreign exchange rate is based on the daily reference rate provided by Vietcombank as of the date of the monthly NAV.
-The British Sterling (GBP) and US Dollar (USD) exchange rates are based on the Reuters reference rate of the same day.
+- The Vietnam Dong (VND) foreign exchange rate is the daily reference rate provided by Vietcombank as of the date of the NAV.
+The British Sterling (GBP) and US Dollar (USD) exchange rates are based on the Bloomberg reference rate of the same day.

 The market value of the ordinary shares can fluctuate.
 Share price, as well as being affected by NAV per share, also takes into account the relevant dividend yield and prevailing interest rates and market sentiment.
 As such, share price may vary considerably from the underlying NAV, creating a discount or a premium.
 The greater the difference between share price and NAV, the greater is the discount or premium.
 VOF has over its history traded at both a premium and a discount.